 He was not the only early Napa Valley pioneer to later in life move to Goleta, Santa Barbara County.
 One of his prominent up valley neighbors and friends, Reason P Tucker left Napa Valley in 1872 and also moved to Goleta after a several month stay in San Francisco.
 This was following a lawsuit which took away all his property ultimately decided by the California Supreme Court involving a claim questioning rightful ownership of land dating back to the Bale land grant.

-Kellogg and Tucker died within a year of each other in the late 1880s and both are buried at the Goleta cemetery located directly next to the 101 freeway.
-Tucker’s gravesite is a short walk from the tiny parking lot; two inscriptions on the marble grave marker are noteworthy – mention of his Donner Party rescue “one of the rescuers of the Donner Party” and one referring to his character, “a candid, honest and worthy man.”
+Kellogg and Tucker died within a year of each other in the late 1880s and both are buried within 100 feet of each other at the Goleta cemetery located directly next to the 101 freeway.
+Both gravesites are a short walk from the tiny parking lot; two inscriptions on the marble grave marker are noteworthy – mention of his Donner Party rescue “one of the rescuers of the Donner Party” and one referring to his character, “a candid, honest and worthy man.”

 Kellogg Avenue + Jonny Wallis Park, Goleta